fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 - For a matrix to be invertible, there must be a mapping from each of vectors in the domain to the image of its inverse, i.e. it is [Bijective].
 This means no non-zero vectors will be mapped to zero, only zero will map to zero.[^noninvertible] Invertible matrices allow stretching, rotating, etc. but preserves the dimensionality.
 The inverse is defined by: $AA^{-1} = I$

 - Matrix is only invertible if $det A \neq 0$
+- Indicates a solution to the matrix can be found

 ### Characteristic Polynomial

 For a square matrix:
 $$P_a(\lambda) = det(A - \lambda I)$$
 Used in calculating [Eigenvector] by solving for $P_a(\lambda) = 0$.

+The fundamental theorem of algebra guarantees it will have n roots for an n-dimensional complex vector space, it does not hold for a real vector space since the eigenvalues may not exist.

+To then solve for eigenvector
+$$det(A - \lambda I)x = 0$$ or $$ker(A-\lambda I)$$

 ### Eigenvectors and Eigenvalues